 The Village's Assigned Fund Balance is fund balance reporting occurring by the Chairperson and Village Council.
-Amounts designated by Council street improvements of \$600,000.
+Amounts assigned by the Council include street improvements of \$600,000.

 Order of Fund Balance Spending Policy

 The Village's policy is to apply expenditures against non-spendable fund balance, restricted fund balance, committed fund balance, assigned fund balance, and unassigned fund balance at the end of the fiscal year.